7Na7iD7/word2pdf/README.md

 <summary><b>Output PDF is empty or corrupt</b></summary>

 - The source file may be password-protected — remove the password first
-- Try opening the `.docx` in LibreOffice manually to check for issues
+- Try opening the file manually in LibreOffice to verify it's valid
-- Check the log panel for the specific error message
+- Check the Activity Log for the specific error message

 </details>